CounterpartyXCPC/gocoin/README.md

 **Gocoin-cash** is a full **Bitcoin Cash** solution written in Go language (golang) and is based on the original work of of Gocoin (https://github.com/piotrnar/gocoin) by Piotr Narewski.

-The software architecture is focused on maximum performance of the node
+The software architecture is focused on maximum performance of the node and cold storage security of the wallet.

-\and cold storage security of the wallet.
+**Client**

-The **client** (p2p node) is an application independent from the **wallet**.
+The client (p2p node) is an application independent from the wallet.
 It keeps the entire UTXO set in RAM, providing the best block processing performance on the market.

 In it's original form, With a decent machine and a fast connection (e.g. 4 vCPUs from Google Cloud or